noahehall/theBookOfNoah/_aws.md

   10. does a local secondary index have a different partition key?
     - no it has the same partition key, but different sort key
   11. does a global secondary index have a different partition key?
-    - yes, i has different partition and sort keys
+    - yes, it has different partition and sort keys
   12. how do you only return some data attributes on items returned from a dynamodb query?
     - use the ProjectionExpression parameter
   13. how do you reverse the default sort on query results?